 The Maclay Music Academy (MMA) under the direction of Aaron Seiler, Maclay String Orchestra program, offers students over 80 private half-hour sessions each week.
-For beginning through advanced students, grades 1-12, the MMA provides professional instructors on the Maclay campus for violin, viola, cello, and piano.
+For beginning through advanced students, grades 1-12, MMA provides professional instructors on the Maclay campus for violin, viola, cello, bass, piano, guitar, and drums.
 Check back for additional classes/instruments that will soon be offered.
 To register, click the button below, select the musical instrument/instructor, and then choose your desired lesson time.

 Our Instructors